-It also occasionally happens, if the magnetiser be suffering from pain, and if he magnetise a healthy but susceptible person, that the pain is transferred from the former to the latter.
-This does not, of course, occur frequently, because it is a general rule, not to magnetise, unless the magnetiser be in good health.
-But I have seen a headache thus transferred, so that the patient had it for the remainder of the day, while the magnetiser was instantly and entirely relieved.
+It also occasionally happens, if the mesmerist be suffering from pain, and if he mesmerise a healthy but susceptible person, that the pain is transferred from the former to the latter.
+This does not, of course, occur frequently, because it is a general rule, not to mesmerise, unless the mesmerist be in good health.
+But I have seen a headache thus transferred, so that the patient had it for the remainder of the day, while the mesmerist was instantly and entirely relieved.
 Many such cases have been recorded, and have led to the adoption of the rule above mentioned.

-In my next Letter, I shall consider the phenomena producible in the conscious state, that is, without going so far as to induce the magnetic sleep, and which have often been supposed to be radically distinct from those of Animal Magnetism, and have made much noise, both in America and in this country, under various new names, such as Electro-biology, Electro-psychology, &c. &c.
-I shall also bring before you that peculiar method of inducing the magnetic sleep, or at least, a magnetic sleep, which is preferred by Mr. Braid, and by him called Hypnotism.
+In the next chapter, I shall consider the phenomena producible in the conscious state, that is, without going so far to induce the mesmeric sleep, and which have often been supposed to be radically distinct from those of mesmerism, and have made much noise, both in America and in this country, under various new names, such as Electro-biology, Electro-psychology, &c., &c.
+I shall also bring before you that peculiar method of inducing the mesmeric sleep, or at least, a mesmeric sleep, which is preferred by Mr. Braid, and by him called Hypnotism.